archanakalburgi/archanakalburgi/README.md

 I am **Archana Kalburgi**, a graduate student at **Stevens Institute of Technology** 🎓, pursuing masters in Computer science, specializing in **Machine Learning**.

 I have currently invested my time in learning data structure and algorithms and how to tackle interview coding questions as I am looking for summer-2022 internship and full-time opportunities.
-You can find my learnings related to the same in [TukTuk](https://archanakalburgi.github.io/tuktuk/) 🐢 and [here](https://github.com/archanakalburgi/Algorithms).
-Hope you find them interesting.💡
+You can find my learnings related to the same [here](https://github.com/archanakalburgi/Algorithms) and [here](https://archanakalburgi.github.io/code_challenges/).
+My learnings related to Machine learning can be found at [TukTuk](https://archanakalburgi.github.io/tuktuk/) 🐢
+I  Hope you find them interesting.💡

 Courses I have completed include Machine Learning: Fundamental and applications, Knowledge Discovery and Data Mining, Python Programming, Deep Learning, Introduction to Deep Learning and Business Applications and Web Mining.
 I am looking forward to learn more about big data through some of the courses like Big Data Technologies and Database Management Systems.